WakaSync Standalone

 Error Handling

-WakaSync errors always include an error.code property for programmatic handling, and HTTP errors attach the original Response object as error.response:
+WakaSync errors always include an error.code property for programmatic handling.
+HTTP errors also attach the original Response object as error.response:

 try {